citp/privacy-policy-historical/p/pr/pro/propwall.my.md

 ## Personal Data Protection Act (PDPA)

 By agreeing to the terms and conditions contained herein, you hereby allow The Star media group to collect your Personal Information to be regulated and managed by The Star media group.
 You also hereby agree to receive the latest information about products, news and events updates, rewards and promotions, special privileges and initiatives from The Star media group, its partners and advertisers.
 Click [here](http://clips.thestar.com.my/docs/Privacy_Policy.pdf) to view the full Privacy Policy.
-If you do not wish to receive the above, kindly call 03-7492 2222 or email to [support@propwall.com](mailto:support@propwall.com).
+If you do not wish to receive the above, kindly call 03- 7967 1388, ext: 1861 or email to [support@propwall.com](mailto:support@propwall.com).

-This document was last updated on June 8, 2014
+This document was last updated on March 31, 2016